 - This Disclosure Note re-affirms the alignment of LeapFrog's procedures with the Impact Principles and will be updated annually. - LeapFrog Investments' original verification by BlueMark in 2019 was the first in the world to be announced against the OPIM principles.
-In 2023, LeapFrog completed its second verification, achieving "Advanced" alignment across all eight principles and becoming one of twelve global asset managers featured on Bluemark's Practice Leaderboard. - The 2023 independent assurance report on the alignment of LeapFrog with the Operating Principles for Impact Management is available here. - BlueMark (a Tideline Company) is the independent verifier for LeapFrog. - Qualifications of BlueMark: "BlueMark is a leading provider of independent impact verification and intelligence for the impact and sustainable investing market.
+In 2023, LeapFrog completed its second verification, achieving "Advanced" alignment across all eight principles. - The 2023 independent assurance report on the alignment of LeapFrog with the Operating Principles for Impact Management is available here. - BlueMark (a Tideline Company) is the independent verifier for LeapFrog. - Qualifications of BlueMark: "BlueMark is a leading provider of independent impact verification and intelligence for the impact and sustainable investing market.
 Founded in January 2020 as a spinoff from Tideline, an expert consultant to the impact investing industry, BlueMark's mission is to "strengthen trust in impact investing" by providing investors with market-leading impact verification services, benchmarks, and analytics.
 BlueMark's verification methodologies draw on a range of industry standards, frameworks, and regulations, including the Impact Management Project (IMP), the Operating Principles for Impact Management (Impact Principles), the Principles for Responsible Investment (PRI), SDG Impact, and the Sustainable Finance Disclosure Regulation (SFDR)." - BlueMark, PBC, is a Delaware registered public benefit corporation having its principal place of business at 154 W 14th Street, 2nd Floor, New York, NY 10011, USA.
 BlueMark has offices in London, Singapore and New York. - Most recent review: January 2023 - LeapFrog intends to undertake verification every 3 years.